 The last module provides the fundamentals of regulatory aspects in healthcare, with a focus on the use of real world data.

 Twelve universities involved: Universities of INSUBRIA, MILAN-BICOCCA, PADUA, PALERMO, PAVIA, EAST PIEDMONT, SASSARI, TURIN, TRIESTE, UDINE, VERONA, Polytechnic University of MARCHE.

 Nine organisations and regions are involved: Istituto Superiore di Sanità, Azienda Ospedaliera Udine, Azienda Provinciale Sanitaria di Trento, Emilia-Romagna, Lombardy, Marche, Sardinia, Sicily, Veneto.

 The general ranking of merit for the academic year 2023/24 will be published on the Italian page of this Master according to the timing provided in the Call.

 The Master’s programme is online.
 It is also suited to people working full-time because it is available on-demand via UniPD’s Moodle multimedia platform.

 It is designed for those who need further qualifications or specialisation but who are busy with other professional pursuits.

-The first period of training involves lecture-style instruction, from mid-November to the end of May.
 The course takes on various related topics, divided into six different modules, with periodic homework that will allow students to put their knowledge to the test.
 Homework is also available on demand.
 Students and lecturers communicate easily and frequently via the Moodle Forum.